justinlengch/nusorbital2023/README.md

 - Signing up to the chat app would require valid e-mail IDs and to confirm the same, we intend to send verification codes to the users’ entered e-mail IDs.
 The database for the authentication of the e-mail IDs would be based in firebase.

 ***Current Progress:***
-- Logging in and signing up have both been connected to the firebase and work completely fine, however, the verification procedure is yet to be figured out.
+- Logging in and signing up have both been connected to the firebase and work completely fine, verification has been set up.

 #### Profile Creation ####
 ***Proposed:***